Best Non Dairy Milk for Frothing: Is There a Winner?

 Rice Milk

-Rice milk is the non dairy beverage least suited to frothing and foaming.
-Whatever brand you choose will contain significantly less than one percent protein with a very large proportion of carbohydrates and not enough fat.
+Rice milk is the non-dairy beverage least suited to frothing and foaming.
+Whatever brand you choose will contain significantly less than one percent protein with a very large proportion of carbs and not enough fat.

 Not even stabilizers can save the day.
 Rice milk is simply too different in composition to moo juice.
 That’s a real shame, seeing as rice milk is free of gluten, nuts and soy.
 Not only that, it’s the least hypoallergenic of all the options out there.